avalcarcel9/rtapas/README.md

     set to `NULL` but users must provide an ID.
   - `ret` A `logical` argument set to `TRUE` by default.
-Return the `tibble` objects from the function as a `list` in the local R environement.
+Return the `tibble` objects from the function as a `list` in the local R environment.
 If `FALSE` then `outfile` must be specified so subject data is saved.
   - `outfile` Is set to `NULL` by default which only Return the subject-level `tibble` as a list in the local R environment.
-To save each subject-level `tibble` as an R object specify a `list` or `vector` of file paths to save with either .rds or .RData exentions included.
+To save each subject-level `tibble` as an R object specify a `list` or `vector` of file paths to save with either .rds or .RData extensions included.
   - `verbose` A `logical` argument to print messages.
 Set to `TRUE` by default.